The Six Nations returns for 2025, running from 31st January to 15th March

 The Cabbage Patch

 Can’t get into Twickenham to watch the match?
-The Cabbage Patch is the nest best thing.
-The famous memorabilia-filled rugby pub is close to the stadium, so you can guarantee an unbeatable atmosphere when England are playing – that can mean big crowds but the large beer garden and outdoor bar on international rugby days mean there’s enough space for everyone.
+The Cabbage Patch is the next best thing.
+The iconic memorabilia-filled rugby pub is close to the stadium, so you can guarantee an electric match-day atmosphere.
+They’re playing every single game and are now taking bookings so be sure to secure your spot and prepare yourself for the ultimate rugby experience.

 67 London Road, Twickenham, TW1 3SZ